Incarceration in the United States: Employment

-The results of Arizona State University study were somewhat different from Pager's study, but the main finding was expected: Incarceration decreased the chances of getting employed.
-For females submitting applications online and in-person, regardless of criminal history, white women received the most callbacks, roughly 40%.
-Hispanic women followed up with a 34% callback rate.
-Black women had the lowest rate at 27%.
-The effects of incarceration on female applicants in general were that females with a prison record were less likely to receive a callback compared to females without a prison record.
-The significant exceptions are white women applying in person and Hispanic women with a community college degree applying online.
+The Arizona State University study also found that incarceration decreased employment opportunities.
+The findings indicated that the presence of a criminal record reduced callbacks by approximately 50%.
+Hispanic women with a prison record fared most favorably in receiving a phone call back from potential employers, while African American women had modest results, and white women received the poorest results, having the lowest probability of receiving a phone call from a potential employer.

-For males submitting applications online and in-person, regardless of criminal history, Hispanic males received the most callbacks, roughly 38%.
-White males followed up with a 35% callback rate.
-Black males had the lowest rate at 27%.
-The effects of incarceration on male applicants applying in-person was that males with a prison record were less likely than males without a prison record to receive a callback.
+For men with a criminal record, white men fared most favorably, being 125% more likely to receive a call back from an employer than black men, and 18% more likely than Hispanic men.
+Males with a prison record were less likely than males without a prison record to receive a callback.
 However, the effects of incarceration on male applicants applying online were nearly nonexistent.
 In fact, the study found that "there was no effect of race/ethnicity, prison record, or community college [education] on men's success in advancing through the [online] hiring process".
 The Arizona State University study also had results that contradicted Pager's study.
-It found that white males with a prison record did not have a higher callback rate than Black males (and Hispanic males) without a prison record.
-Hispanic men without a prison record had a 40% higher callback rate than white males with a prison record, and Black men without a prison record had a 6% higher callback rate than white men without a prison record.
-Given that there is an 11-year gap between these studies, this discrepancy may be due to the social and demographic changes over time, rather than flaws in Pager's study.

 Effects of other types of incarceration, such as shorter stays in local county jails, can also affect employment at both the individual and macro level.
 At the community level, for example, jail incarceration has been found to diminish local labor markets, especially in areas with relatively high proportions of Black residents.